2 Days in Skopje

 Sofia Skopje by Bus

 The bus from Sofia, Bulgaria, to Skopje in North Macedonia departed at 7 am.
-Our tickets had been secured the day before from the central bus station in Sofia.
-The bus company does not allow credit card payments, so make sure to bring cash.
+Our tickets had been secured from the central bus station in Sofia the day before.
+The bus company does not allow credit card payments, so bring cash.

-We were low on local currency, LEV, but we were able to pay with Euros. €17.00 per ticket, $19.40.
-Minutes before departure, I decided to make a run for the bathroom and I almost missed the bus.
-With a stern look Di said; Please - do not do that again.
+We were low on local currency, LEV, but we could pay with Euros. €17.00 per ticket, $19.40.
+Minutes before departure, I decided to run for the bathroom, and I almost missed the bus.
+With a stern look, Di said; Please - do not do that again.

 It was an older bus.
 The seatbelts did not buckle, the reclining seats did not recline, and the air conditioning vent above us was broken and held together with duct tape.